Last updated on March 9th, 2026

 The space is narrow with not a lot of seating space… like really not a lot.

-Your best bet is the two to three small tables at the back of the coffee shop, so really not the best option if you are looking for a spot to spend time in, but a great spot for a great coffee on the go while exploring Le Marais.
+Your best bet is the two to three small tables at the back of the coffee shop, so really not the best option if you are looking for a place to spend time, but a great spot for a great coffee on the go while exploring Le Marais.

 Boot Café: Picturesque coffee shop that lives up to the hype